 Isaac Zablocki, Festival Director

 Isaac Zablocki is the Director of the Israel Film Center at the JCC in Manhattan.
 He was born in New York, and grew up in Israel.
 He attended film school at Columbia University and went on to work at Miramax films.
 Isaac is Director of Film Programs at the JCC in Manhattan and is one of the leading presenters of Jewish and Israeli films in America.
 He programs over seven film festivals a year including The Other Israel Film Festival and ReelAbilites: NY Disabilities Film Festival.
 Isaac also teaches film in various institutions.

 Ravit Turjeman, Festival Co-director & National Festival Coordinator

 Founder and Managing Director of Dragoman Films, a NYC-based boutique distribution company, specializing in marketing of Israeli Cinema in North America.
 Ravit also serves as director and programmer of numerous film festivals in the Tri-State area, among them The Other Israel Film Festival, and NY Sephardic Jewish Film Festival.With the support of the Saul Scohttenstein Foundation B, Ravit works to bring ReelAbilities to communities throughout the country.

 Ariana Cohen-Halberstam, Outreach and Festival Coordinator

-Film Program Associate at the Israel Film Center at The JCC in Manhattan.
+Associate Director of Film Programs at the Israel Film Center at The JCC in Manhattan.
 Ariana studied Film Theory and has worked in film and television industry in various capacities for years - most recently as an editor.